Sufuron/AirTraderPro/README.md

 npm install firebase
 cd server && npm install
-cp .env.example .env # provide your Firebase service account JSON
+cp .env.example .env # provide your Firebase service account JSON cd .. cp .env.example .env # add your Firebase web config for the frontend
+# The sample file already includes the project ID (aviacion360-7a463)
+# and messaging sender ID (972139427481).
+Fill in your API key,
+# app ID and measurement ID.
 ```

 Start the development servers in separate terminals: